kalari499/kalari499.github.io/_posts/2019-08-05-HackTheBox-Bashed.md

 ### Introduction

-Bashed is a Linux box, difficulty Bashed on HTB.
+Bashed is a Linux box, difficulty Easy on HTB.

 The box is quite easy and straightforward.
 User part is finding a running shell on the webserver.